-A colonoscopy can be performed by either a gastroenterologist or a colorectal physician.
-What are the advantages of having your colonoscopy performed by a TCRS colorectal specialist?
-If you have a family history that puts you at high risk for colon cancer, it is prudent to entrust your colonoscopy to a colorectal expert.
-All TCRS specialists are certified by the American Board of Colon & Rectal Surgery, the governing body of the American Society of Colon & Rectal Surgeons.
-The ASCRS is the premier society for surgeons specializing in the diagnosis and treatment of colon and rectal disorders.
-As board-certified surgeons, TCRS physicians not only have proficiency in the field of general surgery, but they have also completed the most advanced training in the prevention, diagnosis, treatment and management of colon and rectal diseases and disorders.
+Every TCRS specialist is certified by the American Board of Colon & Rectal Surgery (ASCRS), the premier society for surgeons specializing in the diagnosis and treatment of colon and rectal disorders.
+As board-certified surgeons, TCRS physicians not only have proficiency in the field of general surgery, but they’ve also completed the most advanced training in the prevention, diagnosis, treatment and management of colon and rectal diseases and disorders.

 Screening Colonoscopy.
-“Screening” simply means being tested for a disease, even if no symptoms are present.
-A screening colonoscopy is the best method for early detection of polyps and colon cancer.
+Even if no symptoms are present, a colonoscopy is the best method for the early detection of polyps and colon cancer.
 It can also help identify other colorectal disorders and reduce the need for more complex treatment plans and procedures.

 A major step towards the prevention of colon cancer is the removal of polyps found during a colonoscopy.
-Polyps are abnormal growths of cells in the lining of the colon or rectum and are a common condition, affecting 15 to 20 percent of the adult population.
-Our thorough colorectal specialists have a rate of polyp discovery and removal that is significantly higher than the national average.
+Polyps are abnormal cells growing in the lining of the colon or rectum, and are a common condition affecting 15 to 20 percent of the adult population.
+Our colorectal specialists have a significantly higher rate of polyp discovery and removal than the national average.

 Most colonoscopies are outpatient procedures with minimal discomfort.
 Prior to your colonscopy, we will ask you to read and follow our preparation instructions.
 On the day of the procedure, we will administer a sedative, unless otherwise requested by the patient.
-If you choose to be sedated, you will need someone to drive you home after the exam.
-We can provide a list of transportation services, should you have the need.
+If you choose to be sedated, you will need to arrange for someone to drive you home after the exam.
+We can provide a list of transportation services if needed.

-Using a long, flexible, tubular instrument with a camera in it (colonscope), your colon and rectal specialist is able to diagnose problems, perform biopsies, and detect and remove most polyps without abdominal surgery.
+During the procedure, your specialist uses a tubular instrument with a camera in it (colonscope) to diagnose problems, perform biopsies, and detect and remove most polyps without abdominal surgery.
 The removal of polyps is a major step towards preventing colorectal cancer.

-Interested in learning more about Colonoscopy?
-Check out our TCRS video resource guide on colonoscopies by clicking here, or take a look at the colonoscopy patient education video from the American Society of Colon and Rectal Surgeons by clicking here.
+If you want to learn more about colonoscopies, check out our TCRS video resource guide located here.
+Or you can take a look at the colonoscopy patient education video from the ASCRS here.